MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-configure-security-settings.md

 ---
-title: View and edit your security settings in Microsoft Defender for Business
+title: Set up, review, and edit your security policies and settings in Microsoft Defender for Business
 description: View and edit security policies and settings in Defender for Business search.appverid: MET150
 author: denisebmsft